Pick Your Pace

 Pick Your Pace for the 2017 Transition Year

 Prepare for MIPS.
-The countdown is on.
+Don't delay.

 Choose How to Participate in MIPS as Part of the Quality Payment Program (QPP)